timpulver/Ghost/readme.md

 ##Compiler notes##

-The UWTUtilities class is only available in Java 1.6_10+ and needs some special setup in Eclipse.
+The AWTUtilities class is only available in Java 1.6_10+ and needs some special setup in Eclipse.
 Follow this tutorial to get rid of the error message:
 [Access restriction: Class is not accessible due to restriction on required library](http://www.digizol.com/2008/09/eclipse-access-restriction-on-library.html)